-Vienna is the origin place of the Viennese Waltz, so there is no perfect setting to attend a dance lesson with your loved one.
+Vienna is the original place of the Viennese Waltz, so there is no more perfect asetting to attend a dance lesson if you're travelling with your partner.
 (Ps, it’s the perfect Valentine's Date- it’s what we did prior to over-indulging in TGI Fridays.)

 I booked my Waltz Lesson with Viator which was around £34 each.
 This was the cheapest available.
 It really is, I shopped around a lot, and going “direct” isn’t cheaper.
 Viator was the cheapest.